livegnik/2way-poc-design/README.md

 ## 3. Repository guide

 This repo is the main design set for the proof of concept.
-It defines scope, rules, architecture, object models, security framing, flows, and acceptance criteria.
+It defines scope, rules, architecture, object models, security framing, flows, and acceptance criteria, with PoC goals in [`07-poc`](07-poc).
 Lower-numbered folders carry higher authority.
 When conflicts appear, record an ADR in [`08-decisions`](08-decisions) so exceptions stay visible.

 | Folder | Focus |
 | --- | --- |